Week 4 HW: Protein Design

 Part C: ML-Based Protein Design Tools

-For this exercise, I chose the 6M0J SARS-CoV-2 Spike Receptor Binding Domain.
+For this exercise I chose 6M0J, the SARS-CoV-2 Spike Receptor Binding Domain.

 Deep Mutational Scans